goldbergyoni/nodebestpractices/README.md

 # `6.
 Security Practices`

 ## ![✔] 6.1.
+Use an ORM/ODM to prevent injection vulnerabilites

+## ![✔] 6.2.
+Avoid loading modules using a dynamic path

+## ![✔] 6.3.
+Use environment variables to store security-related data

+## ![✔] 6.4.
 Protect your application endpoints using security-related headers

 **TL;DR:** Your application should be using secure headers to prevent attackers from using common attacks like cross-site scripting (XSS), clickjacking and other malicious attacks.
 These can be configured easily using modules like [helmet](https://www.npmjs.com/package/helmet).